eliranwong/wsl2/README.md

 Notes in this repository mainly describe the setup of pengwin version 1.3.4 in WSL2

+# Disclaimer

+We write these notes for personal use.
+Please use at your own risk.

 # Use Latest Network Drivers

 In our testings, micrsoft "Windows Update" app does not detect newer version of wifi driver on one of our devices.
 The old driver did cause an issue under WSL2 [e.g. <a href="https://github.com/microsoft/WSL/issues/4253">a link here</a>, <a href="https://github.com/WhitewaterFoundry/Pengwin/issues/561">another link here</a>].